Serving SAP Fiori UIs

 In essence, the draft choreography defines the following flows:

-Drafts are isolated from any active data until they are saved/activated, when discarded, they are removed, as if they never existed – with draft locks as the only exception, to prevent conflicting changes.
+Drafts are isolated from any active data until they are saved/activated.
+When drafts are discarded, they are removed as if they never existed – with draft locks as the only exception to prevent conflicting changes.

 Draft Locks